greg-raven/Uncommon-Sense/_posts/2016-12-18-the-threat-to-the-american-dream.md

 ---
-title: 'The threat to the American Dream'
+title: "The threat to the American Dream"
 layout: post
 categories:
 - government